امکانسنجی تحلیل نامه 53 نهجالبلاغه از منظر قواعد آیین دادرسی

 ∴ Conclusion ∴

 The findings of this study clarify that, while Imam Ali’s Letter 53 addresses governance principles and ethical judicial conduct, it does not serve as a codified source of procedural law.
 The directives outlined for Malik al-Ashtar, particularly in the “Portrait of Judges,” emphasize the ethical and administrative responsibilities within judicial management rather than delineating structured procedural laws.
-This distinction challenges the commonly held view that the Treaty of Malik constitutes a procedural legal framework, suggesting instead that the letter offers a foundational ethical compass rather than procedural mandates.
+This distinction challenges the commonly held view that the Letter constitutes a procedural legal framework, suggesting instead that the letter offers a foundational ethical compass rather than procedural mandates.

 This understanding has far-reaching implications for interpreting the Islamic judicial system.
 Rather than being rooted in procedural formality, Islamic procedural law, as reflected in Letter 53, places primary emphasis on the ethical qualifications and character of judicial officers, encouraging flexibility in procedural practices that align with societal customs and rational agreements.
 This adaptability has allowed Islamic procedural law to be less formalized over centuries, evolving organically in response to shifting socio-political contexts without losing its core principles of justice and fairness.